tracking-exposed/pornhub.tracking.exposed/content/potest/announcement-1.md

 ---
-title: "Global coordinated observation of the Pornhub homepage"
+title: "poTEST#1"
-subtitle: "Pornhub insights with a critical take on personalization algorithm"
+subtitle: "January 2020: the first coordinated observation of the Pornhub algorithm"
 draft: false

 og_title: "Global coordinated observation of the Pornhub homepage"